AmberBentley/content-feu/pages/css-frameworks/module-1/bootstrap-with-sass.md

 $cyan:    #8eecff;
 ```

-Here we have *overridden* the default values for these colour variables.
 You can read more about default values here: [Default Values](https://sass-lang.com/documentation/variables#default-values).

-Inside our `src/scss/styles.scss` file we simply `@import` our custom variables before we `@import` the main Bootstrap SASS file:
+Inside our `src/scss/styles.scss` file we `@import` our custom variables before we `@import` the main Bootstrap SASS file:

 ```scss
 @import "variables"; /* /src/scss/_variables.scss */